DroidDevX/Android_UserInterface_Samples/README.md

 #Projects preview - in order

-#1) Recyclerview with different layouts
+#1) Recyclerview with different layout
 ![](recyclerviewModes.gif)

 #2) Recyclerview with search bar